 An evidence-based combination of therapeutic and pharmacological addiction treatment can help those with Klonopin addiction regain a stable and productive life.
 Research shows that integrating both types of treatment is the most effective approach to restoring a degree of normal function to the brain and addressing underlying issues.

-Enterhealth Ranch provides residential medical detox (also known as withdrawal stabilization) services for Klonopin addiction, which includes science-driven medication therapy and medical staff available at any hour of the day.
+Enterhealth Ranch provides supervised drug and alcohol detox (also known as withdrawal stabilization) services for Klonopin addiction, which includes science-driven medication therapy and medical staff available at any hour of the day.
 Klonopin detox is so dangerous that it should always be done at an experienced inpatient facility.
 The detoxification process is a crucial beginning step to recovery and should only be done under the supervision of a physician with formal training in alcohol and drug addiction treatment.
 Due to the body’s dependency on the drug, stopping abruptly can be life-threatening, because of both potential seizures and delirium tremens.
 It is very important to understand that the withdrawal stabilization phase of treatment is not considered treatment.
 It is only a medically sophisticated protocol to get the alcohol or drugs safely out of the body.

 Effective behavioral treatments for Klonopin addiction can be administered in a residential or outpatient setting after withdrawal stabilization depending on a host of factors for each patient’s life circumstances.
 A treatment plan may include: